 - (1) The Company has restated issued audited consolidated statements of operations and consolidated statements of cash flows to reflect the merger with All Cycle consummated on December 19, 1997, accounted for using the pooling of interests method of accounting. - (2) Pro forma to give effect to: - (i) the acquisition of substantially all of the assets of H.C.
-Gobin, Inc. in fiscal 1998 (the "Gobin acquisition") as if it had occurred on May 1, 1997, - (ii) the application of the net proceeds from the November Offering as if it had closed on May 1, 1997 and - (iii) the elimination of accretion charges related to the series preferred stock and put warrants, none of which were outstanding after the November Offering.
-No pro forma adjustments have been made to reflect the impact of the public offering of the Company's Class A Common Stock which closed on July 27, 1998. - (3) Computed on the basis described in Note 3 of Notes to Consolidated Financial Statements. - (4) EBITDA is defined as operating income plus depreciation and amortization and loss on impairment of long-lived assets.
+Gobin, Inc. in fiscal 1998 (the "Gobin acquisition") as if it had occurred on May 1, 1997, - (ii) the application of the net proceeds from the November Offering as if it had closed on May 1, 1997 and

+(iii) the elimination of accretion charges related to the series preferred stock and put warrants, none of which were outstanding after the November Offering.

+No pro forma adjustments have been made to reflect the impact of this Offering.

+- (3) Computed on the basis described in Note 3 of Notes to Consolidated Financial Statements. - (4) EBITDA is defined as operating income plus depreciation and amortization and loss on impairment of long-lived assets.
 EBITDA does not represent, and should not be considered as, an alternative to net income or cash flows from operating activities, each as determined in accordance with generally accepted accounting principles ("GAAP").
 Moreover, EBITDA does not necessarily indicate whether cash flow will be sufficient for such items as working capital or capital expenditures, or to react to changes in the Company's industry or to the economy generally.
 The Company believes that EBITDA is a measure commonly used by lenders and certain investors to evaluate a company's performance in the solid waste industry.
 The Company also believes that EBITDA data may help to understand the Company's performance because such data may reflect the Company's ability to generate cash flows, which is an indicator of its ability to satisfy its debt service, capital expenditure and working capital requirements.
 Because EBITDA is not calculated by all companies and analysts in the same fashion, the EBITDA measures presented by the Company may not be comparable to similarly-titled measures reported by other companies.
 Therefore, in evaluating EBITDA data, investors should consider, among other factors: the non-GAAP nature of EBITDA data; actual cash flows; the actual availability of funds for debt service, capital expenditures and working capital; and the comparability of the Company's EBITDA data to similarly-titled measures reported by other companies.
-For more information about the Company's cash flows, see the consolidated statements of cash flows in the Consolidated Financial Statements. - (5) Adjusted to give effect to the sale of the Class A Common Stock offered by the Company pursuant to the public offering of the Company's Class A

-Common Stock which closed on July 27, 1998, after deducting the underwriting discount and estimated offering expenses payable by the Company, and the application of net proceeds therefrom.
+For more information about the Company's cash flows, see the consolidated statements of cash flows in the Consolidated Financial Statements. - (5) Adjusted to give effect to the sale of the Class A Common Stock offered by the Company pursuant to this Offering, after deducting the underwriting discount and estimated Offering expenses payable by the Company, and the application of net proceeds therefrom.